ibm-cloud-docs/account/iam-time-based.md

 1. Click **Add condition** and select **Weekly**.
 1. Select the time zone for the conditional policy.

 As an example, let's say that you're creating a conditional policy for a developer that is based in Dublin.
-In this case, select `UTC+1` so that the date and time range that you select next is enforced at the right time for that location.
+In this case, select `UTC+1` so that the date and time range that you select next is enforced at the correct time for that location.
 {: tip}

 1. Select the days of the week that you want the condition to grant access.